frankligy/DeepImmuno/README.md

-  --hla HLA          if single mode, specifying your HLA allele --intdir INTDIR    if multiple mode, specifying the path to your input file --outdir OUTDIR    if multiple mode, specifying the path to your output folder
+  --hla HLA          if single mode, specifying your HLA allele --intdir INTDIR    if multiple mode, specifying the path to your input file --outdir OUTDIR    if multiple mode, specifying the path to your output folder --outname OUTNAME  if multiple mode, specifying the name of the output file
 ```

 ## DeepImmuno-GAN